yen223/yens-blog-v2/README.md

 # Yen's Blog

-This codebase hosts my personal blog.
+This codebase hosts my personal blog, hosted at [https://weiyen.net](https://weiyen.net) .

 The blog is built with [Remix](https://remix.run/) and deployed to [Cloudflare Pages](https://pages.cloudflare.com/).